Voter Resource Center

 - Make Sure Your Voice is Heard at the Polls – AAPD and Easterseals collaborated to produce this Three-Step Checklist on the rights of voters with disabilities as well as a Voter Resource Card.

 - Vote.
 It’s Your Right. – A guide to the voting rights of people with mental health disabilities.
-Produced by the Bazelon Center for Mental Health Law, Autistic Self Advocacy Network, National Disability Rights Network, and Schulte Roth & Zabel LLP (plain-language version).
+Produced by the Bazelon Center for Mental Health Law, Autistic Self Advocacy Network, National Disability Rights Network, and Schulte Roth & Zabel LLP (plain-language version for advocates).

 - Bazelon Center for Mental Health Law – Information on guardianship and voting.
 Learn more!